Cheesom99/Cheesom99/README.md

 - 👋 Hi, I’m @Cheesom99
-- 👀 I’m interested in Data science and Machine Learning
+- 👀 I’m interested in Data Anlytics, Data science and Machine Learning
-- 🌱 I’m currently learning Data science and Machine Learning
+- 💞️ I’m looking to collaborate on projects regarding Data Analytics.
-- 💞️ I’m looking to collaborate on DS and ML projects
+- 💞️ I'm also open to Data Analysis job roles
 - 📫 How to reach me obichisom99@gmail.com

 <!---